AdobeDocs/campaign-standard.en/help/automating/using/query.md

 >[!NOTE]
 >
 >By default, the **[!UICONTROL Remove duplicate rows (DISTINCT)]** option is checked in the **[!UICONTROL Advanced options]** of the **[!UICONTROL Additional data]** tab of the query.
 If the **[!UICONTROL Query]** activity contains many (from 100) additional data defined, it is recommended to uncheck this option, for performance reasons.
 Beware that unchecking this option can result in getting duplicates, depending on the data queried.

+A use case on how to personalize an email with additional data is presented in [this section](../../personalizing-email-with-additional-data.md).

 ### Adding a simple field {#adding-a-simple-field}